datatrail-jhu/05_R/manuscript/06_logicals.md

 {quiz, id: quiz_06_logicals}

-# Working with logical values quiz
+# Working with Logicals quiz

 For this quiz, you will be working with the `iris` data set available within R. You can look at this data frame by entering `iris` at the R prompt.
 This dataset has information on sepal and petal length and with for three iris species.
 Each row contains information on one iris flower.